Intoxicated Driving at a Military Installation

-At military installations, investigations for driving while intoxicated by alcohol or impaired by a controlled substance are investigated by law enforcement personnel.
-These officials are identified as military police, security police, civilian guards, or DOD police.
+At military installations, investigations for driving while intoxicated by alcohol or impaired by a controlled substance are investigated by law enforcement personnel identified as military police, security police, civilian guards, or DOD police.

 If you are accused of driving under the influence of alcohol or drugs at MacDill AFB or any other military installation, then you might receive notice of a preliminary suspension of your driving privileges on the military base.
 You might also be charged with intoxicated driving or another traffic offense in a DD Form 1408 (Armed Forces Traffic Ticket) or a DD Form 1805 (United States District Court Violation Notice).

 Because these cases are relatively rare, few attorneys have much experience defending people accused of driving while intoxicated at a military installation.

-Over the years, we've learned a lot about the procedural rules and how they are actually carried on the military base.
+Over the years, we’ve learned a lot about the procedural rules and how they are actually carried on the military base and in federal court.
 The first step is understanding all the unique issues that apply to an intoxicated driving incident that occurs at a military installation or involves a member of the military.

 The goal in these cases is resolving all aspects of the case on the best possible terms.
 At the Sammis Law Firm, we have years of experience handling these complex and unique types of cases in state and federal court.
 The rules and procedures used by the military are very different from the rules and procedures used in most DUI cases in the civilian world.

-Our criminal defense attorneys understand the special issues that arise when an allegation of drunk or impaired driving occurs at a military installation including at MacDill Air Force Base in Tampa, FL.
-We also represent members of the military stationed at other military installations who are arrested for DUI when outside a military installation in the greater Tampa Bay area or throughout Florida.
+Our criminal defense attorneys for federal cases understand the special issues that arise when an allegation of drunk or impaired driving occurs at a military installation including at MacDill Air Force Base in Tampa, FL.
+We also represent members of the military arrested for DUI when outside a military installation in the greater Tampa Bay area.